Go to this link for contacts in your county.

 Contact the Environmental Health Department at 327-7499 or contact a health inspector.

-Central District Health Department offers a searchable database with the results of all the inspections done on food establishments in our district.
+Central District Health offers a searchable database with the results of all the inspections done on food establishments in our district.
 Go to the inspections page to begin your search.